lszl84/wx_cmake_template/README.md

 This template searches for the wxWidgets library using `FindPackage`.
 If not found, it downloads the library source from GitHub, compiles it, and links it with the main project.

-To achieve this, the super build pattern with `ExternalProject_Add` is used.
+The super build pattern with `ExternalProject_Add` is used to achieve this.

 ## Requirements

 This works on Windows, Mac, and Linux.
 You'll need `cmake` and a C++ compiler (tested on `clang`, `gcc`, and MSVC).

+Linux builds require the GTK3 library and headers installed in the system.

 ## Building